SavanNaik259/Shrikant/replit.md

 ```

 ## Current Status
 The portfolio architecture has been completely restructured with separate video and photo pages for each couple.
 The homepage no longer contains portfolio content, instead linking to a dedicated portfolio page.
-Each couple has individual video pages that showcase their wedding videos, with easy navigation to separate photo galleries featuring lightbox functionality and responsive design.
+All three couples (Kushiki & Sandeep, Himanshu & Priyanka, Alice & Jai) have individual video pages that showcase their wedding videos, with easy navigation to separate photo galleries featuring lightbox functionality and responsive design.
+The project now contains 149 total wedding photos across all three couples, organized in dedicated folders with professional naming and structure.

 ### Recent Updates (July 29, 2025)